-Timer - The timer wakeup must be configured prior to the gateway entering ULPM.
+• Timer - The timer wakeup must be configured prior to the gateway entering ULPM.
 You can use the Legato Timer API or the Legato Power Management tool (pmtool) command to configure wakeup from ULPM.

-Note: The ULPM timer starts after the shutdown process is completed.
-The FX30 shutdown process can take up to 30 seconds to complete.
-For example, if the ULPM timer is set for 60 seconds, Ultra Low Power Mode begins after 30 seconds, and the FX30 wakes up after an additional 60 seconds.
+Note: The ULPM timer starts when the shutdown is completed.
+The FX30S shutdown process can take up to 30 seconds to complete.
+For example, if the ULPM timer is set for 60 seconds, Ultra Low Power Mode begins after 30 seconds, and the FX30S wakes up after an additional 60 seconds.

-Digital Inputs I/O 1 and I/O 2 - I/O wakeup must be configured prior to the gateway entering ULPM.
+Digital Input I/O 1 - I/O wakeup must be configured prior to the gateway entering ULPM.
 I/O 2 must also be connected to ground.
 You can use the Legato Power API or pmtool command to configure wakeup from ULPM.

-Note: The external digital I/O 1 and I/O 2 are routed to two sets of pins on the WP module.
-Each I/O is routed to a standard digital input as well as ULPM wakeup.
-See Table D-2 on page 76.
+Note: The external digital I/O 1 is routed to two sets of pins on the WP module.
+The I/O is routed to a standard digital input as well as ULPM wakeup.
+See Table D-2 on page 81.